 Italian lakes (usually found in the North of Italy) are famous the world over!

-Lake Como, Lake Maggiore, Lake Garda to name just a few are some of the most popular so it probably comes as no surprise that we decided to visit one of these amazing lakes in Italy.
+Lake Como, Lake Maggiore, and Lake Garda to name just a few are some of the most popular so it probably comes as no surprise that we decided to visit one of these amazing lakes in Italy.

 Lake Garda was our lake of choice and there’s no better place to explore Lake Garda than in the beautiful town of Sirmione.